PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhosp171_director_flasharray_configuration.rst

 .. warning::

-  RHOSP17.1 is based on OpenStack Wallaby release with Xena backports.
+  RHOSP17.1 is based on OpenStack Wallaby release with upstream backports.
 Features included after Wallaby release may not be available in RHOSP17.1.

 Requirements